mudita/MuditaOS/README.md

 Prior to any build setup environment, need to be run once.
-(See: `## Run provisioning`) `cd config && ./bootstrap.sh`
+(See: `## Run provisioning`) `cd config && ./bootstrap.sh` boostrap.sh will show you list of changes that may be required for you.
+If this is new checkout you need to update your git config (step 0 and 1).

+### Bootstrap steps:
+* `./config/bootstrap.sh 0`  - install style checking scripts to be automatically run on commit
+* `./config/bootstrap.sh 1`  - `git blame` will ignore style changing commit
+* `./config/bootstrap.sh 2`  - list packages required for builds *but it is not installed*
+* `./config/bootstrap.sh 3`  - setup arm toolchain, download and install in home dir
+* `./config/bootstrap.sh 4`  - setup cmake, download and install in home dir
+* `./config/bootstrap.sh 5`  - list of commands for required for switching default gcc/g++ to version 9
+* `./config/bootstrap.sh 6`  - adds Paths for arm toolchain to your PATH environment variable - this is also used by ./env.cmake
+* `./config/bootstrap.sh 7`  - adds Paths for cmake to your PATH environment variable
+* `./config/bootstrap.sh 8`  - setup cmake.env

+*6 add_to_path gcc_arm... is required because new ./env.cmake uses environment variables set by this target.*

 ## style git hooks
 During the bootstrap you can install git hooks for style checking.